benjaminingreens/org/README.md

 An importance level for the todo item.
 Must be one of ['Important', 'Not important']

+### Other info

-Here is another example for creating a todo item: `org create todo -s "In progress" -tg writing/thesis Finish writing fifth chapter`
+Here is another example for creating a todo item:

+`org create todo -s "In progress" -tg writing/thesis Finish writing fifth chapter`

-## `org create event...`
+## `org create event`

 Minimum required syntax:
 `org create event` `-st YYYY-MM-DD` or `-st YYYY-MM-DD@HH:MM` `content`